syalunin/SG15-pseudopotentials/README.md

 ### Contact

-If you are interested in this project, don't hesitate to contact me via email syalunin@users.noreply.github.com
+If you are interested in this project, do not hesitate to contact me via email syalunin@users.noreply.github.com